raganwald/raganwald.github.com/_posts/2015-12-26-beyond-simple-mixins.md

 let ColouredTodo = Coloured(class extends Todo {});
 {% endhighlight %}

 Thus, we have a `ColouredTodo` that we can extend and override, but we also have our `Coloured` behaviour in a mixin we can use anywhere we like without duplicating its functionality in our code.
-The full solution likks like this:
+The full solution looks like this:

 {% highlight javascript %}
 class Todo {